-80 million people experience hair loss.
-It can be caused by illness, age, genetics and poor hair care habits.
+About 80 million people in the United States experience hair loss.
+It can be a symptom of illness, age, genetics or simply poor hair care habits.
 There are also a number of myths that have circulated the news and blogs world-wide as to what contributes to baldness and hair loss in both men and women.
 Surprisingly, only a handful of these are actually true.

 Read on to see what’s fact and what’s fiction.

 1. The average person loses 50-100 hairs per day